Ever feel like when you get to the end of the day, you’ve worked really hard but don’t have much to show for it?

 5. Give thanks

-The surest way to get into state of positivity is to bring to mind those things that are grateful for.
+The surest way to get into a state of positivity is to bring to mind those things that are grateful for.
 Make a list of 10 right now.
 Feel the joy, relish the smile.

-Each of these steps work to lower your stress levels and keep you in action.
+Each of these steps works to lower your stress levels and keep you in action.
 Breathing turns on the relaxation response, so does gratitude and joy.
 Working in alignment with your highest values helps you know what you’re working for and working in potent bursts keep you striding boldly forward.

 Stress Release Tip